Samuel Morley (MP): Death and commemoration

 In the summer of 1886, it was clear that Morley's health was declining as he suffered an attack from pneumonia.
 Morley then died on the 5th of September at his home, Hall Place, near Tonbridge in Kent.

 There is a statue to Samuel Morley in Bristol, and a second memorial above his place of interment in Dr Watts' Walk, Abney Park Cemetery, Stoke Newington, London.
 The latter is designed with elegant simplicity, as a large raised tomb, with a plain pediment to each end for nonconformists, even those as wealthy as Samuel Morley, generally resisted ostentatious memorials.

 A bust of Morley, by Joseph Else, is to be found at the Waverley Street entrance to The Arboretum, Nottingham with lettering beneath his likeness describing him as an MP, merchant and philanthropist.

 A Primitive Methodist chapel was erected in 1889 in Blue Bell Hill, Nottingham, and named in his memory the Morley Memorial Chapel.

+In 2016, in recognition of his contributions to what would become Homerton College, Cambridge (serving as Treasurer of the Training Institution of the Congregational Board of Education, which would later evolve into Homerton), one of the postgraduate accommodation buildings (and the location of the new Middle Combination Room) was named 'Morley House'.